karanidenis/React_web_app/Fashiontech/techinfash/README.md

 # FashionWebApp

-Welcome to FashionWebApp, a React-based web application for exploring the latest fashion trends!
+Welcome to FashionWebApp, a React-based web application for exploring the fashion industry!

 ## Installation